 #8 Stroll to the Castle district

 The Castle district is like a small old town inside Budapest, with limited traffic and parking.
-You almost forget that you are inside one of the busiest cities in Europe.
+You almost forget that you are in one of the busiest cities in Europe.
 You should definitely walk around because everything is quite close to each other.
-One of the times we visited Budapest we stayed in a very nice hotel inside the castle district and were able to enjoy it both day and night.
+One of the times we visited Budapest we stayed in a very nice hotel inside the castle district and could enjoy it both day and night.

-The best way to get there from Pest is crossing Chain Bridge and then walk your way up to Fisherman’s Bastion and Mathias Church.
+The best way to get there from Pest is by crossing Chain Bridge and then walking your way up to Fisherman’s Bastion and Mathias Church.
 You can take the famous funicular, but it really isn’t worth it.
-It only saves you a few meters and it’s expensive!
+It only saves you a few meters, and it’s expensive!

 #9 Buda Castle

 Buda Castle is also known as the Royal Palace as it was the home of the Hungarian kings.
-This historical palace is one of the most well-known images of Budapest and it’s impossible to miss from almost everywhere in Budapest.
+This historical palace is one of the most well-known images of Budapest, and it’s impossible to miss from almost everywhere in Budapest.
 Today it’s home to the National Gallery and the Budapest History Museum.
-If you are fond of museums this is a must-do place, but if you aren’t it’s also worth going there as the building is really impressive and you get some nice views of Pest and the Danube.
+If you are fond of museums, this is a must-do place, but if you aren’t it’s also worth going there as the building is really impressive and you get some lovely views of Pest and the Danube.

-Even if you decide not to visit the castle you can still enjoy it.
-The castle is located on the top of a hill and it can be seen from anywhere in Pest.
+Even if you decide not to visit the castle, you can still enjoy it.
+The castle is located on the top of a hill and can be seen anywhere in Pest.
 In fact, the huge building is one of the most imposing sights we have ever seen.
 It’s just majestic.

 #10 Matthias Church

-The outside of the church is as beautiful as any European Gothic Cathedral with delicate turrets, and beautiful details.
+The outside of the church is as beautiful as any European Gothic Cathedral, with delicate turrets and beautiful details.
 The interior, however, is what makes this church really shine.
-It’s different from any other with golden frescoes from the floor to the ceiling, wonderful stained glass windows, arches, and beautiful combinations of shadows and warm colors.
+It’s different from any other with golden frescoes from the floor to the ceiling, incredible stained glass windows, arches, and beautiful combinations of shadows and warm colors.

-Entry fee to church is 1800 HUF but you can also climb the tower for another 1800 HUF.
-Or you can take this tour the includes the ticket to the church and where you’ll learn more about this fascinating building and its relevance in Hungary’s history.
+You can take this tour that includes the ticket to the church and where you’ll learn more about this fascinating building and its relevance in Hungary’s history.

 #11 Fisherman’s Bastion

-The Fisherman’s Bastion is right next to Matthias Church which makes it the perfect next thing to do in Budapest.
-This landmark is one of the most famous sights in Budapest with its signature turrets and spires.
-It’s also one of the best places to take pictures, both of the city and the attraction.
+The Fisherman’s Bastion is next to Matthias Church, making it the perfect next thing to do in Budapest.
+This landmark is one of the most famous sights in Budapest, with its signature turrets and spires.
+It’s also one of the best places to take pictures, both of the city and the attractions.

-The Fisherman’s bastion may look very old, but it was built in the 19th century as a lookout tower with beautiful panoramic views to Pest.
-And we need to say that it really serves its purpose – from the Bastion, you get the best views of Budapest.
+The Fisherman’s bastion may look very old, but it was built in the 19th century as a lookout tower with beautiful panoramic views of Pest.
+And we must say that it really serves its purpose – from the Bastion, you get the best views of Budapest.

-The lower terraces are free and accessible all day, every day, but the upper towers cost 1000 HUF to enter.
+The lower terraces are free and accessible daily, but in the upper towers, you need to pay to enter.